Prostitution in Nigeria: 21st century

 In some cases, porters or hotel staff acts as pimps and links between upper class Nigerians and the call girls.
 The aristo girls mostly serve upper class citizens and foreigners are better paid than the sex workers in brothels.
 Almost two thirds of brothel and street sex workers are traders, bar girls, hair dressers or have a second type of job.
 Brothels are in virtually every major city in Nigeria and offer the cheapest form of service.
 The brothels are located in highly populated districts and slums within the city.

 After the lockdown period COVID-19 pandemic in Nigeria, due to the rise of Internet Fraud and Scams (locally called Yahoo) perpetuated by many Nigerian Youths, many young Nigerian women have also sought quick means of earning large incomes outside traditional jobs and business.
-Due to the continual downward spiral of the Nigerian economy, general unemployment and declining moral standards of the current generation of youths, many young women between the ages of 19 and 29 including university students have turned to prostitution or its euphemistic title "Hookup" as a means to attain self-reliance or material/luxury lifestyles.
+Due to the continual downward spiral of the Nigerian economy, general unemployment and changing moral standards of the current generation of youths, many young women between the ages of 19 and 29 including university students have turned to prostitution or its euphemistic title "Hookup" as a means to attain self-reliance or material/luxury lifestyles.
 Hookup is differentiated from traditional prostitution as it is discreet, more well-paying than average jobs/business and is harder to prosecute.
 Thanks to the internet and social media, Hookup is now very commonplace in virtually every part of Nigeria, most especially in cities like Lagos.

 In 2003, the Trafficking in Person Prohibition Act was passed into law and an agency, National Agency for the Prohibition of Trafficked Persons was formed to handle human trafficking in the country.

 Corporate prostitution

 A different form of prostitution known as corporate prostitution, a relatively new phenomenon and mostly limited to financial institutions began to gain notability in the 2000s.
-In 2004, a bankers’ union threatened to go on strike due to allegations that some female staffers sleep with men for accounts.
+In 2004, a bankers' union threatened to go on strike due to allegations that some female staffers sleep with men for accounts.
 Though most financial institutions do not force women to engage in sexual activities in order to meet financial targets it is implied that many banks are not against such actions.
 In 2010, hearings were held on the floor of the House of Representative about the Bill for an Act to Prohibit Corporate Prostitution and Exploitation of Women and for Other Matters Connected Therewith.